kiosion/dotfiles/README.md

 ### My DE config
 Currently, I don't use a desktop environment, just a tiling WM plus a hotkey daemon and status bar.
 #### [bspwm](https://github.com/baskerville/bspwm)
-My current window manager is bspwm, however I plan on eventually switching to [XMonad](https://github.com/xmonad/xmonad) and will include those config files here as well once I do!
+My current window manager is bspwm, however I plan on switching soon to [Hypr](https://github.com/vaxerski/Hypr) and will include its config files here as well once I do!

 #### [sxhkd](https://github.com/baskerville/sxhkd)
 The second bit of my desktop configuration is my hotkey daemon of choice, sxhkd.